scipy-conference/scipy_proceedings/papers/andrew_fraser/andrew_fraser.rst

 and over a finite domain we approximate it by a cubic spline with coefficients :math:`\left\{\tilde \cf[i] \right\}`.
-Thus :math:`c`, the vector of spline coefficients is the set of unknown parameters that we have previously let :math:`\theta` denote.
+Thus :math:`c`, the vector of spline coefficients, is the set of unknown parameters that we have previously let :math:`\theta` denote.
 Then we assign a variance to each coefficient: